 The Risk Committee is a Board appointed Committee comprising of four non-executive Directors.
 Its principal responsibilities are to assist the Board to fulfil its oversight responsibilities in relation to the implementation and operation of the company's risk management framework and the review of policies which are required under the company's risk management framework.
 The Risk Committee also makes recommendations to the Board based on the company's risk appetite.
-The Chief Executive Officer will generally attend meetings and the Risk Manager must attend relevant sections of meetings, however the committee may meet without Management.
+The Chief Executive Officer is invited to attend meetings and the Senior Manager responsible for the Risk function must attend relevant sections of meetings, however the committee may meet without Management.
 The Risk Committee is chaired by Henri Cruddas.